estuary/flow/site/docs/reference/Connectors/capture-connectors/hubspot.md

 ---
 sidebar_position: 3
 ---
-# Hubspot
+# HubSpot

-This connector captures data from a Hubspot account.
+This connector captures data from a HubSpot account.

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-hubspot:dev`](https://ghcr.io/estuary/source-hubspot:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.